mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 ###### Disclaimer

 We are not an expert in legal but we are consulting.
-If any conflict arises on the copyright or trademark in-front of RepoDb, then that is not yet addressed.
+If any conflict arises on the copyright or trademark in-front of RepoDB, then that is not yet addressed.

 ---------